aguerrejoaquin/dbus_ubms/README.md

  in a system with x modules in series and multiple in parallel, module numbers 1 to x have to be assigned to one string, pack voltage calculation depends on this
 ```
 ## Additional comments
-You may experience that after activating the can port in the GUI, it will appear a new BMS (ex: LG BMS) with wrong data.
+You may experience that after activating the can port in the GUI, it will appear a new BMS (ex: LG battery) with wrong data.
 This happens because the is a service that runs automatically looking for BMSs once a CAN connection is detected.
 At this point, you have two options: you can ignore this, or you can disable this service for the port that you will be using for your BMS.
 For example in my case, I used:
 ```
-svc -d /service/can-bms.can0
+svc -d /service/can-bus-bms.can0
 ```
 In this case, I suggest editing your rc.local file and adding that line so it will get disabled on boot.